JuliaPlots/MakieGallery.jl/docs/src/interaction.md

 in your plot.
 This is great for animations and saving resources -- also if the backend decides to put data on the GPU you might even share those in GPU memory.

-Animations in Makie are handled by using `Reactive.jl` signals.
+Animations in Makie are handled by using [`Reactive`](https://github.com/JuliaGizmos/Reactive.jl) signals.
 These signals are called `Node`s in Makie, and can be continuously updated by pushing a value to it.

-See below for a brief tutorial about the signals pipeline.
+In this page we overview how these `Node`s pipeline works, and we give an introduction to the existing "atomic" functions for interaction.
+Examples that use interaction can be found in the
+Examples/`interaction` page.

-## Tutorial: interaction pipeline
+## Interaction pipeline
 First, create a `Node`:

 ```@example animation_tutorial